Using Technology to Dramatically Improve Care

 Maimonides was one of the first medical centers in the nation to recognize the essential contribution that technology could make in the way we delivered care and we have intensively pursued its integration into our day-to-day operations.
-We have received numerous awards for our achievements, and have been named as of one of the nation's 100 "Most Wired" hospitals by the American Hospital Association.

 Walter Fahey, Chief Information Officer of Maimonides, discusses our approach to IT innovation.